nandavelugoti/mem-systems-w25/content/syllabus.md

 - One week before we discuss the paper, create a discussion thread for the paper in GitHub [discussions][paper-disc].
 - Watch the discussion thread and answer any questions you can
-- Work with your lab to assign the roles of blogger, scribe, and reviewer
+- Work with your lab to assign the roles of blogger/reviewer and scribe.
 - Present a few slides (~10 is good, more is okay) on the paper and lead the in-class discussion.
 If the paper already has a slide deck available online, feel free to use that, or a subset of it.
 - Gather everyone's work from your lab no later than one week from discussion day into a blog post on the [website github][gh].